 Developing the skills to become a physician assistant (PA) takes hard work, dedication — and an educational facility that meets the complex needs of this increasingly sophisticated field.

-The PA program is part of JWU’s new Center for Physician Assistant Studies, housed in a brand-new, 18,000-sq. foot facility dedicated to the health sciences and located in Providence’s Knowledge District.
+The PA program is part of JWU’s Center for Physician Assistant Studies, housed in an 18,000-sq. foot facility dedicated to the health sciences and located in Providence’s Knowledge District.

 You’ll be learning in the heart of downtown’s high-tech health services, research and education corridor, which includes RI Hospital, part of Lifespan’s hospital consortium, and Brown University’s Alpert Medical School.